-The All-Party Parliamentary Group (APPG) on Eye Health and Visual Impairment is running an England-only Inquiry during 2017 into the issue of capacity problems in National Health Service (NHS) eye care services in England for which evidence shows many people are unnecessarily losing their sight.
+The All-Party Parliamentary Group (APPG) on Eye Health and Visual Impairment held an England-only Inquiry during 2017 into the issue of capacity problems in National Health Service (NHS) eye care services in England for which evidence shows many people are unnecessarily losing their sight.

-The APPG is very concerned about the picture that has emerged of capacity problems in NHS eye care services and avoidable sight loss in England – the aim of the APPG Inquiry is to investigate how this situation can be addressed.
+The APPG was very concerned about the picture that has emerged of capacity problems in NHS eye care services and avoidable sight loss in England – the aim of the APPG Inquiry was to investigate how this situation could be addressed.

-The objective of the Inquiry will be to identify the barriers and opportunities in national and local health commissioning and planning which can ensure that capacity will meet demand for eye health services to prevent avoidable sight loss.
+The objective of the Inquiry was to identify the barriers and opportunities in national and local health commissioning and planning which could ensure that capacity will meet demand for eye health services to prevent avoidable sight loss.

-The APPG will consider the evidence it receives to produce a report with a clear set of practical recommendations, and showcase best practice from eye health and other areas of healthcare:
+The APPG is now considering the evidence it received and will produce a report with a clear set of practical recommendations, and showcase best practice from eye health and other areas of healthcare:

 The APPG will submit the report and its recommendations to the Secretary of State for Health, NHS delivery bodies, Clinical Commissioning Groups and Sustainability Transformation Partnership Footprint Leads for their consideration and response.